everpeace/kube-throttler/README.md

       cpu: 300m
 ```

-### Temporal Threshold Overrides
+### Temporary Threshold Overrides

 User sometimes increase/decrease threshold value.
 You can edit `spec.threshold` directly.
 However, what if the increase/decrease is expected in limited term??
-Temporal threshold overrides can solve it.
+Temporary threshold overrides can solve it.

-Temporal threshold overrides provides declarative threshold override.
+Temporary threshold overrides provides declarative threshold override.
 It means, override automatically activated when the term started and expired automatically when the term finished.
 It would greatly reduces operational tasks.

-`spec` can have `temporalThresholdOverrides` like this:
+`spec` can have `temporaryThresholdOverrides` like this:

 ```yaml
 apiVersion: schedule.k8s.everpeace.github.com/v1alpha1